soukiassianb/Udacity-Machine-Learning-Enron-Dataset/README.md

 The Enron Email Corpus is one of the biggest dataset of email conversations openly available.
 It features conversations from executives of the Enron Corporation which were made available by the Federal Energy Regulatory Commission after the company's collapse.

 Machine Learning is a good tool for such a project for at least two reasons: The Enron email corpus is a huge dataset: trying to process data and recognize patterns using regular techniques would be long and inefficient.
 Second, we don't really know what we are looking for, should we suspect people with huge bonuses ?
 A lot of shared receipts with POI ?
-It's hard to know.
+It's hard to know and this is the kind of problem at which ML is good.

 While preparing the dataset for the project I was able to identify a few outliers using data visualization and decided to use a script to remove other extreme values from the data (top and below 2 percentiles).